9cLUNA/Okinawa-Population/README.md

 I opted to just use Jupyter Notebook so I can easily see the results and provide myself feedback.
 Simiply click the oki_pop.ipynb file to see the live notebook of code for the project.

+## Project Ended

+I ended this project on March 6, 2019.
+I found out, with assistance, that the data I choose wasn't too ideal for what my goal was.
+The population, in such a short amount of time, didn't have too many independent variables so the linear regression model wasn't too useful.
+I did, however, learn a lot on how this process works and what metrics to look for.
+I will put forward this knowledge for my next project.

 ## Built With

 Software